gruelbox/orko/README.md

 ## Deploy on Heroku

-I personally run the application on Heroku.
-The Hobby account is cheap at $7/pm per server if running constantly, SSL is provided out of the box and the continuous deployment features are great.
-Best of all, the application is all preconfigured to work out of the box.
+Okta is preconfigured and optimised to run securely on [Heroku](https://www.heroku.com/).
+The Hobby account is cheap at $7/pm per server if running constantly.
+To instantly deploy your own instance of the application, just click the button below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/badgerwithagun/orko)